gryf/mc_extfslib/README.rst

 Installation
 ============

 See individual installation plugins below.
-Basically it come down to:
+Basically it comes down to:

 * copying ``extfslib.py`` and plugin files to ``~/.local/share/mc/extfs/``
 * installing binary handlers (lha, unlzx, xdms and unadf)